Lie algebra configuration pairing: Introduction

+As an example of the power of the graph framework, we use it to gain a trivial proof of a deep description of Lie coalgebras (which, while not explicitly stated previously in the literature, could be inferred from~\cite{MeRe89} or~\cite{Reut93}).
+Corollary~\ref{C:ass L^*} states that free Lie coalgebras are no more than anti-commutative coalgebras with the correct set of primitives.
+At the end of Section~\ref{S:graphs}, we also give a new method for computing coefficients in the associative polynomial of a Lie bracket (Proposition~\ref{P:ass combinatorial def}) induced by the combinatorial definition of the configuration pairing of graphs and trees.
+In later work we will give further applications computing in Lie algebras and shuffle algebras.

+The paper is organized as follows.
 Section~\ref{S:ass} recalls the classical situation of Lie algebras and universal enveloping associative algebras.
 We arrange ideas and notation anticipating our later sections.
-In the context of associative algebras, the configuration pairing of a word and Lie bracket expression is the coefficient of the word in the associative (noncommutative) polynomial of the Lie bracket expression.
+In the context of associative algebras, the configuration pairing of an associative word and Lie bracket expression is the coefficient of the word in the associative (noncommutative) polynomial of the Lie bracket expression.
 Material in this section is all classical aside possibly from the presence of Lie and associative coalgebra structures in Proposition~\ref{P:ass compat} and Corollary~\ref{C:ass L^*}.
+The use of coalgebra structures in Lie polynomial coefficient computations in Example~\ref{E:comp} may also be new, though it is not deep.

-In Section~\ref{S:prelie} we work analogously to Section~\ref{S:ass}, but with preLie structures.
+In Section~\ref{S:prelie} we work analogous to Section~\ref{S:ass}, but with preLie structures.
 We spend more time on preliminaries since we expect this to be less familiar territory.
 Our construction of Lie coalgebra structures from preLie structures is similar in motivation to \cite{Mark06}, though we work with duals and use the configuration pairing.
 In this setting we develop two views of the configuration pairing.
-The algebraic configuration pairing is defined similar to Section~\ref{S:ass}, as reading the coefficient of a preLie element in the preLie polynomial of a Lie bracket expression.
-The combinatorial configuration pairing is defined in terms of vertex-labeled rooted preLie trees and leaf-labeled Lie trees in the spirit of \cite{SiWa07}.
+The algebraic configuration pairing is defined similar to Section~\ref{S:ass}, as reading the coefficient of a preLie element in the formal preLie polynomial of a Lie bracket expression.
+The combinatorial configuration pairing is defined in terms of vertex-labeled rooted preLie trees in the spirit of \cite{SiWa07}.